march08/otter-meeting-savings-calculator/README.md

 />
 ```

-To include empresa configurator on the website, create a div element with `id` in the desired location of the html.
+To include Calculator on the website, create a div element with `id` in the desired location of the html.

 ```html
 <div